Snowflake

 FieldDescriptionRequired

-Custom Metric IdentifierThis is an identifier for the custom metric, used to distinguish separate custom metrics in each account.Yes
+Custom Metric IdentifierThis is an identifier for the custom metric, which is used to link different custom metrics to their respective custom queries in each account.Yes

 QueryThis is the SQL to execute.
 It can be a simple statement or a multiline script.
 All of the rows of the results are evaluated.Yes